 It is a marketplace wherein there is no direct contact between the buyer and the seller, like NYSE or NASDAQ.
 There is no counterparty risk as an exchange is a guarantor.
 Also, heavy regulations make it a safe place for investors to trade securities.
 However, due to exchange fees and commissions, investors face a comparatively higher transaction cost.

 Over-The-Counter (OTC) Markets

 It is a decentralized place where the market comprises members trading among themselves.
 The foreign exchange market (FOREX) is one such type of market.
 There is more competition among the participants to get higher volume, so prices of security may vary from seller to seller.
 Also, OTC markets suffer from counterparty risk as parties deal with each other directly.

 Pricing in Secondary Markets

 In the primary market, the price of a security is set beforehand.
 However, in the secondary market, the price of a security is determined by its supply and demand.
-For instance, if most of the investors believe that the stock would gain going ahead, the demand for that stock goes up, and hence, its price.
+For instance, if most investors believe that the stock would gain going ahead, the demand for that stock goes up, hence, its price.
 Similarly, if investors feel the stock will lose value, they will want to sell it, resulting in a price drop.